Deformed Schwarzschild horizons in second-order perturbation theory: mass, geometry, and teleology: Introduction

 Next, in Sec.~\ref{sec:quasicircular_binaries}, we specialize to the case of quasicircular inspirals.
 In that context, we demonstrate numerically that the difference between the horizons' surface areas remains extremely small until near the innermost stable circular orbit, and we explain how the same is true for generic inspirals.
 We also examine the shape and location of the horizon at linear order, where we highlight two aspects.
 First, we emphasize that because the two horizons are identical at linear order, behavior that has previously been described as teleological must actually be entirely causal, and we suggest a nonteleological explanation for it.
 Second, we discuss a physically meaningful effect that has been omitted from previous depictions of the horizon at linear order: the motion of the black hole around the binary's center of mass.
 We show that well-motivated definitions of the black hole's ``position" do not have the expected Newtonian limit for large orbital radii, suggesting a more robust analysis is required.

-We conclude in Sec.~\ref{sec:conclusion} with a discussion of future developments of our calculations.
+We conclude in Sec.~\ref{sec:conclusion} with a discussion of the implications of our results and their possible future developments.
 Among other applications, our results may be useful in sharpening the observed symmetry between quantities on the horizon and quantities at asymptotic infinity~\cite{Prasad:2020xgr} and in concretely calculating black hole memory effects in realistic scenarios~\cite{Hawking:2016msc,Rahman:2019bmk}.

 Although motivated by EMRIs (and other small-mass-ratio systems such as intermediate-mass-ratio inspirals), most of our analysis applies to completely generic perturbations.
 Our only restriction is that in the intervals of time we consider, the number of null generators on the event horizon must remain fixed.
 This restriction is violated when additional generators join the horizon via caustics, as occurs when a body plunges into the black hole~\cite{Hamerly-Chen:10,Emparan-Martinez:16,Hussain-Booth:17,Emparan-Martinez-Zilhao:17}.
 In the case of a binary inspiral, our analysis therefore fails in an interval containing the final plunge.
 However, for reasons explained in Sec.~\ref{sec:event horizon}, our analysis remains valid until shortly before the transition to plunge.